chengkuangan/pgwdemo/README.md

 * **MongoDB Kafka Connect**
 <br>This is a MongoDB Kafka Connect that listens to the new event data entry in `credit-response` Kafka topic and create an transaction history entry in the **Credit Response DB** (MongoDB).
 <br><br>
+Please refer to this article for detail of [How to Create A MongoDB Kafka Connect Container Image for OpenShift](http://braindose.blog/2020/06/11/how-create-mongodb-kafka-connect-container-openshift/).
+<br><br>

 * **RHSSO**
 <br>Red Hat Single Sign-On (RHSSO) is a lighweight and feature rich SSO solution based on Keycloak.
 It provides easy and quick approach to secure web applications and microservices with many industry security standards.
 Freeing the developers from these challenge security tasks to fully focus on developing the application logic.